WenboDu1228/ddn_pooling_and_projections/README.md

 For adaptive feature projections, we have adaptive L1, L2 and L infinity sphere and ball projections.
 Details of the implementations is in [adaptive_projections.py](https://github.com/WenboDu1228/ddn_pooling_and_projections/blob/master/ddn/pytorch/adaptive_projections.py).

 ### Others
-We also have some tutorials for demonstration under [ tutorials ](https://github.com/WenboDu1228/ddn_pooling_and_projections/tree/master/tutorials).
-The experiments on point cloud classification and image classification is under [classification](https://github.com/WenboDu1228/ddn_pooling_and_projections/tree/master/apps/classification).
+We also have some tutorials ](https://github.com/WenboDu1228/ddn_pooling_and_projections/tree/master/tutorials) for demonstration.
+The experiments on point cloud classification and image classification are under [classification](https://github.com/WenboDu1228/ddn_pooling_and_projections/tree/master/apps/classification).

 This repository is still updating.
 In future, part of the code will merge into https://github.com/anucvml/ddn.